Frequently Asked Questions

 Can faculty and staff be seen at the UCF Health Center?

 We welcome faculty and staff patients!
 In order for us to see you, you must have an in-network insurance company (we are in-network with all the UCF employee health plans).
 Please note we cannot see Workers’ Comp claims.
-In regard to Dental services, UCF faculty and staff can access the Dental center regardless of insurance coverage, however most PPO insurance are accepted and patients always have the option to pay out-of-pocket for services received in the Dental Center.
+In regard to Dental services, UCF faculty and staff can access the Dental center regardless of insurance coverage, however, most PPO insurances are accepted and patients always have the option to pay out-of-pocket for services received in the Dental Center.

 Can I have a prescription filled that was written by a physician outside of the Health Center?